sta-szek/pojo-tester/src/book/comparison/README.md

 # Comparison
 Here you can compare pojo-tester to existing java libraries that test `pojo-methods`.

 ## Other libraries {#other-libs}
-Here is list of libraries that were found on the Internet.
-If you find another one, just make a comparison and send PR.
+Here is the list of libraries that were found on the Internet.
+If you find another one, feel free to write a comparison and include it into your pull request.

 * pojo-tester 0.4.0
 * [openpojo](http://openpojo.com) 0.8.4